dbrtk/dupli/README.txt

-A directory that will contain the generated files needs to be created.
+A directory that will contain the generated files, needs to be created.

 The command generating files with duplicates: